IamDanav/PVZUpdate/README.md

 # How To Run

 1. Clone the repository
-2. Open the project in IntelliJ IDEA
+2. Extract zip file
-3. Run `Main.java`
+3. Run run.bat file for window

 ---